carmelosammarco/GPSconverter/README.md

   conda activate myenv
   ```

-  Now time to install all the dependencies needed by:
+  Now time to install all the dependencies needed by following the order of the commands below:

   ```
   conda install gmt fiona -c conda-forge